pivotal-sg/machine-config/manual-config/README.md

 1. Open `Preferences`
 1. Select `Load preferences from a custom folder or URL`
 1. Select the iTerm2 folder in the machine-config/manual-config folder

+## Google Chrome setup

+After installation, do the following:

+1. Click on `Chrome` in the menu bar and select `Warn Before Quitting`
+1. Download the following extensions:
+  - JSONView
+  - React Developer Tools
+  - Postman
+1. Open `Developer Tools` panel and go to `Settings`.
+Select `Disable cache (while DevTools is open)`